automerge/automerge/automerge-wasm/README.md

 ### Counters

 Counters are 64 bit ints that support the increment operation.
-Frequently different actords will want to increment or decrement a number and have all these coalesse into a merged value.
+Frequently different actors will want to increment or decrement a number and have all these coalesse into a merged value.

 ```
     let doc1 = create("aaaaaa")